Justice for Emily

 0 have signed.
 Let’s get to 2,500.

 The text below and the petition title above are the aftermath of the University of Amsterdam's petition tampering.
 To read our petition, please go to the link, and please sign only after you have read and agreed with our original petition.
-Of course, you are welcome to read the tampered version, however, please note that the statement below does not accurately reflect the cause we have initiated and have been supporting.
+Of course, you are welcome to read the tampered version, however, please note that the statement below is the university president Geert ten Dam's version of the story and does not accurately reflect the cause we have initiated and have been supporting.
 Likewise, the grammatical errors and the incoherent prose are part of the aftermath of the tampering, and hence, do not reflect our intelligence or literacy level.
 Please be assured that the link to our original petition is included in the petition letter, and therefore, the recipients of this petition will receive our original petition.
 Also, if you condemn the University of Amsterdam’s petition tampering, there is a bonus petition to demand the university stop petition tampering.
 Thank you.

 Disclaimer: This petition is about alleged psychological/verbal abuse of and discrimination against a rape survivor.
 It is not accusing the University of Amsterdam or its staff of rape or sexual abuse.